 Internet security is everyone’s problem.
 With any confidence, everybody heard about hackers, data and money thefts.
 But are you ready to answer right now from which side your business can be threatened?
 Can you name the main vulnerabilities of your online store off-hand?
 A hundred to one it will be a failure.

 We have all been asked hard-hitting questions.
 What do we prefer to do in such a case?
 Sure, we choose to leave it until all reasonable time, one day we successfully forget about it and everything falls into place or is unraveling.

 We have decided it’s about time to leave your comfort zone and get this thing straightened out.
-Learn about the latest e-commerce fraud types, the most notable cases in 2017 and how to protect your online store against malicious activities.
+Learn about the latest e-commerce fraud types, the most notable cases in 2017 and how to protect your online store and all the customer segments against malicious activities.
 We offer you to make sense of it all.

 - What is computer fraud?
 What is e-commerce fraud?